MarkLagodych/walc/docs/design.md

 To index a tree, just apply all index bits to it.
 To remove from a tree, just assign its element to `none`.

+### Code

+Every WASM program is a list of instructions that are executed sequentially.
+Thus code instructions are stored in a linked list.

+However, there exist branching instructions that can jump to arbitrary other instructions (WASM dictates strict rules of what those instructions can be, but that does not solve the problem nonetheless).
+To be able to efficiently jump, the compiler stores all addressable instructions in variables and constructs an array of them that is then addressed by branching instructions at runtime.

+Time complexity:
+- O(1) to step to the next instruction
+- O(log(#addressable_instructions)) to branch